LuD1161/upi-recon-cli/README.md

 # UPI Recon CLI
 ![](images/logo.png)

+**This tool doesn't work right now, as it depends on 3rd party APIs that aren't working the way they were.**

 A command line tool for reconnaissance using virtual payment address (VPA).
 This tool leverages the openness available with the UPI platform to find :
 1. UPI ID and name associated with a mobile number
 2. UPI ID and name associated with a gmail account
 3. UPI ID and name associated with a vehicle registration number.
-Leveraging UPI id associated with a FASTag.
+Leveraging UPI id associated with a fastag.

 This project is a golang port of [upi-recon](https://github.com/qurbat/upi-recon/) by [@squeal](https://twitter.com/squeal).